PandaSekh/PandaSekh_OldBlog/_posts/2021-08-10-nextjs-free-commenting-system-part-1.md

 ### Add Comment Form
 Then, we need to create the AddComment component that will render a form to create new comments or replies.
-I'm using `react-hook-form` to create the forms, but you can use whatever you prefer.

 ```js
 import { useEffect, useState } from "react";